 The Philippines has always been considered a great diving destination, however, infrastructure and poor dive services have always held it back.
 Those issues are being remedied, diving is becoming more popular and the number of international divers visiting is climbing rapidly.
 Many of the best diving is best done by liveaboard and the Tubbataha Reefs Natural Park is only available from liveaboards.
 Tubbataha was declared a national marine park in 1988.

-There are currently twelve liveaboards that visit Tubbataha Reefs, of these five sails in the Philippines year round, two split time with Palau and the rest are only active for the Tubbataha Reefs diving season.
-The liveaboards sailing year round is a recent development.
+There are currently twelve liveaboards that visit Tubbataha Reefs, of these five sails in the Philippines year-round, two split times with Palau and the rest are only active for the Tubbataha Reefs diving season.
+The liveaboards sailing year-round is a recent development.
 The increase in interest of the Philippines as a dive location as allowed the liveaboards to start offering other remote or unique liveaboard trips.

 Liveaboard Diving For Experienced Divers